 In its ten-year span, the project has involved thousands of citizens who live along the I-10, not only in Redlands, but in the San Bernardino County towns of Fontana, Rialto, Colton and Yucaipa.
 It also involves the Riverside County towns of Beaumont and Banning in the San Gorgonio Pass, and the desert communities of Palm Springs, Indio and Desert Center and Blythe.

 To date, over 5000 images and 100 hours of video taken across inland Southern California comprise the Living on the Dime digital archive, which features the work of Matt Buyak, Kathleen Case, Will Chesser, Juliet Conlon, Sophie Harris, Chris Koons, Maxwell A. Ronning, Olga Suarez, and Vasquez, as well as many others.
-The digital archive is being compiled at the Living on the Dime website.

 "As we've done our research and documented our interviews, we've continued to ask questions - the I-10 freeway is the largest piece of monumental architecture in the country," says Vasquez.
 "We continue to ask: what does pavement mean to people?
 Is it progress?
 For example, we are currently opening and documenting conversations on the continuing urban and industrial developments along the I-10 corridor in the project's study area, including large-scale wind and solar facilities in the desert. "